kottans/backend/README.md

 # Backend Course

-The course contains basics of backend development: fundamentals of NodeJS or Golang and backend frameworks as well as necessary computer science basics, network and protocols, databas fundamentals.
+The course contains basics of backend development: fundamentals of NodeJS or Golang and backend frameworks as well as necessary computer science basics, network and protocols, database fundamentals etc.

 You can use these materials for self-education as well.